xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What does the recycle button do?
   - The recycle button is a user-friendly feature that prioritises the needs of veXNF holders.
 By simply clicking this button, users can conveniently convert their accumulated native chain rewards into XNF through the daily burn cycle.
 This feature brings several advantages.
-Firstly, it allows you to participate in the burn cycle without incurring the mandatory protocol fee and burn fee associated with the default burn process.
+Firstly, it allows you to participate in the burn cycle without incurring the mandatory mint fee and burn fee associated with the default burn process.
 This means you can enjoy the benefits of acquiring XNF through the burn cycle while saving on additional fees.

   - Moreover, by choosing to recycle your rewards, you actively contribute to the growth and sustainability of the Xenify ecosystem.
 The protocol utilises 50% of your accrued native chain rewards to create XNF liquidity, enabling a more robust and efficient market for the token.
 Additionally, 25% of the rewards are used to create XEN liquidity, further enhancing the ecosystem's overall liquidity.
 Lastly, the remaining 25% is sent as USDC to the team, supporting ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.